We're on Instagram. Follow @rifleconfigurator

 Bottom Line

 The LAT is the trigger for shooters who liked the Disruptor's forced reset but wanted a real semi-automatic trigger the rest of the time.
-By letting the selector switch the reset system off entirely in the semi position, the LAT delivers a clean 3-3.5 lb single-stage break that the always-on Disruptor cannot, and the 17-4 stainless internals and flat bow back up the match-grade positioning.
+By letting the selector switch the reset system off entirely in the semi position, the LAT delivers a clean 3-3.5 lb single-stage break that the always-on Disruptor cannot, and the 17-4 stainless internals back up the match-grade positioning.
 At $349.99 single-side and $375 for the ambi, it runs about $50 over the Disruptor, which is a fair premium for the refinement.

 If your priority is the lowest price of entry into forced reset and you only care about the enhanced mode, the Disruptor still does the job.
 If you want one trigger that shoots like a match trigger in semi and a forced reset trigger when you flip the selector, the LAT is the better buy.
 Either way, budget for the correct buffer and confirm FRTs are legal where you live.
 Browse compatible lowers and buffers in our platform catalog or spec the whole rifle in the interactive builder.